-- 15.1 Whistleblowing is 'making a disclosure in the public interest' and occurs when a worker (or member of the wider academy community) raises a concern about danger or illegality that affects others, for example pupils in one of the academies or members of the public. - 15.2 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues in line with the academy Code of Conduct/Whistleblowing policy. - 15.3 We want all members of staff and the wider community to feel able to raise concerns about poor or unsafe practice and feel confident that any concern will be taken seriously by the school leadership team.
-However, for any member of staff who feels unable to raise these concerns internally, or where they feel their concerns have not been addressed, they may contact the NSPCC whistleblowing advice line on: 0800 028 0285 (line is available from 8:00AM to 8:00PM, Monday to Friday) or email: help@nspcc.org.uk.
+- 15.1 Whistleblowing is 'making a disclosure in the public interest' and occurs when a worker (or member of the wider school community) raises a concern about danger or illegality that affects others, for example pupils in the school or members of the public. - 15.2 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues in line with the Trust's Whistleblowing policy. - 15.3 We want all members of staff and the wider community to feel able to raise concerns about poor or unsafe practice and feel confident that any concern will be taken seriously by the school leadership team.
+However, for any member of staff who feels unable to raise these concerns internally, or where they feel their concerns have not been addressed, they may contact the NSPCC whistleblowing advice line on: 0800 028 0285 (line is available from 8:00 AM to 8:00 PM, Monday to Friday) or email: help@nspcc.org.uk.

-Parents or others in the wider academy community with concerns can contact the NSPCC general helpline on: 0808 800 5000 (24 hour helpline) or email: help@nspcc.org.uk.
+Parents or others in the wider school community with concerns can contact the NSPCC general helpline on: 0808 800 5000 (24 hour helpline) or email: help@nspcc.org.uk.

-16. USE OF THE ACADEMY PREMISES BY OTHER ORGANISATIONS
+16. USE OF THE SCHOOL PREMISES BY OTHER ORGANISATIONS

-16.1 Where services or activities are provided separately by another body, using the academy premises, the Academy Committee will seek assurance that the body concerned has appropriate policies and procedures in place in regard to safeguarding children and child protection.
+16.1 Where services or activities are provided separately by another body, using the school premises, the Governing Body will seek assurance that the body concerned has appropriate policies and procedures in place in regard to safeguarding children and child protection.